MetPX/sarracenia/doc/design/plan.rst

  55. ( *Waiting* ) **web config file inclusion**
-     Ideally, sources could provide configuration snippets for their data types that could be on the switches, and directly referenced on the web sites by config files.
+     Ideally, sources could provide configuration snippets for their data types that could be on the pumps, and directly referenced on the web sites by config files.
      So sources could move directories around, and just publish updated configurations to reflect the change.